XP Applications

 Use cases

-There are endless use cases for the XP platform, but the typical scenarios are listed below:
+There are endless use cases for the XP platform, but the most common scenarios are listed below:

 Sites